PriyanshOrg/DevTweet/src/content/posts/Create Spring Boot Application.md

 ---
 layout: ../../layouts/PostLayout.astro # Always use this layout, it's so the post gets properly styled
 title: How to create a Spring Boot Application?
-excerpt:
+excerpt: According to the official Spring ...
 author: Siddharth1006
-createdAt: August 25, 2023
+createdAt: October 7th, 2023
 ---

 <img src="../../../public/images/springBootimage.png" width="300" height="150" />